Understanding the Different Metal Forging Methods

 Is One Forging Method Better Than the Other?

-There is no particular forging method that is inherently “better” than the other.
-Each will have unique advantages depending on the size, shape, and quantity of components, the complexity of the forged parts, or any demanding strength or mechanical properties.
+There is no particular forging method that is inherently "better" than another.
+Each has unique advantages depending on the size, shape, and quantity of components, the complexity of the forged parts, or any demanding strength or mechanical properties.

 Some part geometries are also better suited to certain processes and equipment.
 In one of our previous articles, we've highlighted some of the many benefits of each forging process.
 Click here to learn more about the advantages of each process.